-Bee, wasp, yellow jacket, hornet, or fire ant stings most often trigger allergic reactions.
-However, most people are not allergic to insect stings and may mistake a normal sting reaction for an allergic reaction.
+Bee, wasp, yellow jacket, hornet, and fire ant are the insect stings that most often trigger allergic reactions.
+But most people aren't allergic to insect stings and may mistake a normal sting reaction for an allergic reaction.
 By knowing the difference, you can prevent unnecessary worry and visits to the doctor.

-The severity of an insect sting reaction varies from person to person.
-There are three types of reactions -- normal, localized, and allergic:
+The seriousness of an insect sting reaction varies from person to person.
+There are three types of reactions – normal, localized, and allergic:

-- A normal reaction will result in pain, swelling, and redness around the sting site.
+- A normal reaction results in pain, swelling, and redness around the sting site.

-- The most serious reaction to an insect sting is an allergic one (described below).
-This condition requires immediate medical attention.
+- The most serious reaction to an insect sting is a systemic allergic reaction known as anaphylaxis (described below).
+This requires medical attention right away.

 What Are the Symptoms of an Allergic Reaction?

 Symptoms of a severe allergic reaction (called an anaphylactic reaction or anaphylaxis) may include one or more of the following:

 Although serious allergic reactions are not that common, they can lead to shock, cardiac arrest, and unconsciousness in 10 minutes or less.
 This type of reaction can occur within minutes after a sting and can be fatal.
 Get emergency treatment as soon as possible.